johnsonlinn/Sales-Data-Analysis/README.md

 ### Data Sources

-Sales Transactions Data: The primary data used is 'Sales_Transactions_Data.csv', containing detailed information about each sale made by the company.
+Sales Transactions Data: The primary data used is 'Sales_Transactions_Data.xlsx', containing detailed information about each sale made by the company.

 ### Tools